 Ward news and events

-Your local councillor may like to send you information about ward news and events, but they will not use your contact details to do this unless you have said that you would like to be sent this information.
+Your local councillors may like to send you information about ward news and events, but they will not use your contact details to do this unless you have said that you would like to be sent this information.

 If you have said that you would like this information, but later change your mind, you have a right at any time to let us know if you no longer wish to be sent this information.
 If you wish to receive or stop receiving this information, please contact your local councillor or parish officer.